C1-SoftwareEngineeringSummit/NotesUI/NotesUI-Starter/StepByStepInstructions.md

 }
 ```

-As expected, only a single NoteRow is shown.
+As expected, only a single NoteRow is shown if we refresh the Canvas with Option + Command + P (⌥ + ⌘ + P).
 Now we want to show a NoteRow for each Note in the array.

 3. Command-click on `NoteRow()`, and choose `Embed in List`